Exceptional Dehn surgery on the minimally twisted five-chain link: The code

 Having found the complex lengths giving the Euclidean structure on the torus, the code can now compute the cusp shape $x+iy$ with respect to the fixed meridian-longitude homology basis.
-To do this, following SnapPy, the code describes two curves representing the meridian and the longitude as normal curves with respect to the triangulation of the toric cusp, and it computes the corresponding complex translation lengths by developing the triangulation along the curve.
+To do this, following SnapPea, the code describes two curves representing the meridian and the longitude as normal curves with respect to the triangulation of the toric cusp, and it computes the corresponding complex translation lengths by developing the triangulation along the curve.
 The complex shape $x+iy$ is then the ratio of the translation lengths of the longitude and of the meridian.
-The error on its value is estimated by the code and found, in all the cases that are relevant to us, to be less than $10^{-7}$.